Eurovision Song Contest 2021: Impact of the COVID-19 pandemic

-In February 2021, the EBU and the host broadcasters stated that it had ruled out hosting the contest as normal (Scenario A).
-Scenario C was also modified – all acts would perform remotely like in scenario D. A health and safety protocol for the contest was published on 2 March 2021, with the EBU affirming that the contest would be held under scenario B, while reiterating that downscaling options remained on the table should circumstances change.
-On 30 April 2021, the EBU confirmed scenario B for the contest.
+In February 2021, the EBU and the host broadcasters stated that they had ruled out hosting the contest as normal (scenario A).
+Scenario C was also modified – all acts would perform remotely like in scenario D. A health and safety protocol was published on 2 March 2021, with the EBU affirming that the contest would be held under scenario B, while reiterating that downscaling options remained on the table should circumstances change.
+On 30 April 2021, the EBU confirmed that the contest would be held under scenario B.

 On 1 April 2021, it was announced that an audience of 3,500 people would be allowed at each of the nine shows, including the three live shows and six rehearsals; the Dutch cabinet later gave its approval on 29 April.
 All audience members must have had tested negative for COVID-19.

 Due to pandemic precautions, the "Turquoise Carpet" event was the only in-person side event to take place in 2021.
 Impacted side events included: the Opening Ceremony event, which was not held; the Eurovision Village, which took place from 15 to 23 May in an online-only form; and the EuroClub, which was cancelled for this year.

 Visual design

-On 18 September 2020, along with possible scenarios, the EBU confirmed that the planned visual design and slogan for 2020, "Open Up", would be used for the 2021 contest as well.
+On 18 September 2020, along with possible scenarios, the EBU confirmed that the planned visual design and slogan for 2020, "Open Up", would be used in 2021 as well.
 The revamped official logo and branding was unveiled on 4 December 2020.
 Designed by Clever°Franke, it is "an abstract presentation inspired by the map of the world and visually connects the location of the capitals of the [then] 41 participating countries with Rotterdam as Europe's beating heart".
-The revamped visual identity, designed by MediaMonks and NEP, was built around patterns and 'tracks' that symbolises the Netherlands and "opening up".
+The revamped visual identity, designed by MediaMonks and NEP, was built around patterns and 'tracks' that symbolises the Netherlands and the concept of "opening up".